 - a.
 Welfare Lottery: handicapped persons, members of Taiwan's indigenous communities, and low-income single parent families receive preference in applications to act as a lottery sales agent.
 A sales agent that has more than five employees is also required to hire at least one such person. - b.
 Sports Lottery: similar preferences apply to the Sports Lottery.
-The operator must also implement measures to inform bettors who wager via telephone, the Internet or other telecommunication devices about problem gambling and addiction risks.
+The Sports Lottery also reserves a percentage of retail agent outlets for persons who have specialised knowledge or achievement in sports, such as retired professional athletes.
+The operator must also implement measures to inform bettors who wager via telephone, the Internet or other telecommunication devices about problem gambling, addiction risks, and access to consultation and treatment.
+Persons less than 20 years of age, employees of the Sports Lottery operator, and professional athletes who attempt to bet on matches in which they participate are all prohibited from wagering.
+As in other jurisdictions, a self-exclusion mechanism at the bettor's request is available under which the account is closed.